Did you know that a lot of or sometimes the majority of anxiety disorders are caused due to exposure to narcissistic abuse?

 Chances are you are likely to be developing a form of Stockholm Syndrome based on trauma bonding with your Abuser.
 When and if a trauma bond forms, the biology of the human form does a couple of things.

-First of all — if you are healthy and sane, you will tend to trust your own eyes and ears as well as sanity.
+If you are healthy and sane, you will tend to trust your own eyes and ears as well as sanity.
 If you catch a partner cheating, for instance, but they blame YOU?
 Or an Enabler tries to convince you that your abuser loves you in their own way?
 Or they tell you that physical assault is for your own good?

-Seriously — if you believe them you are already likely to be living with adrenal fatigue and heightened forms of pervasive social anxiety soon.
+Seriously, if you believe them you are already likely to be living with adrenal fatigue and heightened forms of pervasive social anxiety soon.

 The following list of anxiety disorder types was compiled by the Mayo Clinic.

 It is a type of anxiety disorder in which you fear and often avoid places or situations that might cause you to panic and make you feel trapped, helpless or embarrassed.

-Anxiety disorder due to a medical condition includes symptoms of intense anxiety or panic that are directly caused by a physical health problem.
+This includes symptoms of intense anxiety or panic that are directly caused by a physical health problem.

-Panic disorder involves repeated episodes of sudden feelings of intense anxiety and fear or terror that reach a peak within minutes (panic attacks).
+This involves repeated episodes of sudden feelings of intense anxiety and fear or terror that reach a peak within minutes (panic attacks).
 You may have feelings of impending doom, shortness of breath, chest pain, or a rapid, fluttering or pounding heart (heart palpitations).
 These panic attacks may lead to worrying about them happening again or avoiding situations in which they’ve occurred.

-Separation anxiety disorder is a childhood disorder characterized by anxiety that’s excessive for the child’s developmental level and related to separation from parents or others who have parental roles.
+This is a childhood disorder characterized by anxiety that’s excessive for the child’s developmental level and related to separation from parents or others who have parental roles.

-Social anxiety disorder (social phobia) involves high levels of anxiety, fear and avoidance of social situations due to feelings of embarrassment, self-consciousness and concern about being judged or viewed negatively by others.
+It involves high levels of anxiety, fear, and avoidance of social situations due to feelings of embarrassment, self-consciousness, and concern about being judged or viewed negatively by others.

 Specific phobias are characterized by major anxiety when you’re exposed to a specific object or situation and a desire to avoid it.
 Phobias provoke panic attacks in some people.

-Substance-induced anxiety disorder is characterized by symptoms of intense anxiety or panic that are a direct result of abusing drugs, taking medications, being exposed to a toxic substance or withdrawal from drugs.
+This is characterized by symptoms of intense anxiety or panic that are a direct result of abusing drugs, taking medications, being exposed to a toxic substance or withdrawal from drugs.

-Other specified anxiety disorder and unspecified anxiety disorder are terms for anxiety or phobias that don’t meet the exact criteria for any other anxiety disorders but are significant enough to be distressing and disruptive.
+Other specified anxiety disorders and unspecified anxiety disorder are terms for anxiety or phobias that don’t meet the exact criteria for any other anxiety disorders but are significant enough to be distressing and disruptive.